Corn Kings and One-Horse Thieves

 Part 5 of "Water Resources in Illinois"

-Magazine introduction: Illinois' commitment to clean water led to the creation of the Illinois Environmental Protection Agency in 1970.
+Illinois Issues introduction: Illinois's commitment to clean water led to the creation of the Illinois Environmental Protection Agency in 1970.
 The mandate given this new agency was "to restore, maintain and enhance the purity of the waters of this State."
 Then, in 1972, Congress declared a nationwide commitment to clean water when it amended the federal Water Pollution Control Act.
 The new amendments proclaimed that U.S. streams and lakes would be "swimmable and fishable" by 1983, and that by 1985 no pollutants would be discharged into the nation's waters.

 As these federal deadlines approach, however, it has become increasingly apparent that a legislated commitment does not a clean stream make.
 The chemistry of water and its possible pollutants is as complex and dynamic as the laws that attempt to control its contamination.
-The following article, fifth in a series on water resources in Illinois funded by The Joyce Foundation, examines what the state must do to protect its precious water from point and nonpoint sources of pollution, sewage disposal and the new breed of chemical pollutants.
+The following article, fifth in a series on water resources in Illinois funded by The Joyce Foundation, examines what the state must do to protect its precious water from point and nonpoint sources of pollution, sewage disposal, and the new breed of chemical pollutants.

 * * *